Orville James Victor: Biography

 During the American Civil War Victor wrote two books, History of the Southern Rebellion and History of American Conspiracies.
 In 1863 he visited England and published a pamphlet there entitled, "The American Rebellion; Its Causes and Objects: Facts for the English People."

 Victor died at his home in Ho-Ho-Kus, New Jersey, on March 14, 1910, eighty-three years old.

 Family

 His wife, Metta Victoria Fuller, an author, died in Hohokus Township, New Jersey on June 26, 1886.
-He did not remarry and grieved her death until the end of the life.
+He did not remarry and grieved her death until the end of his life.